Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 Alternatively, you can take a feat.

 ### Eternal King on an Eternal Throne
-At 24th level, Once per session, when you die, *an older, more regal version of yourself steps from the mists of time to take your place*.
-This possible future version of you is a separate creature that appears within 5ft of you.
-It possesses all your statistics, features and copies of your magic items, but its maximum hitpoints is only half of your maximum hit points.
-If you die while in the form of your future self, you're dead.
+At 24th level, Once per session, when you die, *an older, more regal version of yourself steps from the mists of time to take your place.
+This version of you from a possible future,* is a separate creature that appears within 5ft of you.
+It possesses all your statistics, features and copies of your magic items.
 If any of your magic items are removed from your corpse, the future version of that item will fade away.

 Your future self can cast Revivify once, requiring no spellslots or components.
 If your younger self is revived, your future self fades away.
 If for any reason you cannot be revived, you can continue to play as your future self, or retire them.

 ### Dominion over the Mind
-At 25th level, when a creature you can see fails an Intelligence, Wisdom or Charisma saving throw **you can weave fey magic into their misery.** Choose 1  effect to tack onto whatever save they failed:
+At 25th level, when a creature you can see fails an Intelligence, Wisdom or Charisma saving throw *you can weave fey magic into their misery.* Choose 1  effect to tack onto whatever save they failed:
 1. You break the creature's concentration.
 1. The creature is charmed by another creature of your choice until the end of it's next turn.
 1. The creature is frightened of another creature of your choice until the end of it's next turn.

-You choose each option only once, and must take a short or long rest before you can use an option you've used since your last rest.
+You choose each option only once, and must take a short or long rest before you can re-use an option you've used since your last rest.
 ____

 ## Parable